 Under most circumstances, grandparents cannot request visitation while the parents are married.
 But the law allows for exceptions:

 We represent grandparents in these matters, but we also assist parents who have reasonable concerns about allowing contact with grandparents who might have a negative influence on the children.

 Gates Law Group, A Professional Corporation handles every aspect of child custody and visitation, including grandparent visitation, throughout California.
-Please call 559-432-9944 or contact us online to schedule a free initial consultation.
+Please call 559-432-9944 or contact us online to schedule a consultation.
 Our firm’s main office is in Fresno, but we also assist clients from locations in Paso Robles and Visalia.